prs513rosewood/MolecularDynamics/_project/milestone04.md

 This milestone requires the following tasks:

+* Derive the analytical expression for the forces of the Lennard-Jones potential
 * Implement the Lennard-Jones potential and make sure the gradient test passes
 * Implement computation of the kinetic energy
 * Run a first molecular dynamics simulation
 * Decide on a "good" time step
 * Download and install OVITO
 * Visualize your simulation

+We ask you to provide the following analytical results in your final report:

+* Derivation of the analytical expression for the forces of the Lennard-Jones potential

 We ask you to provide and discuss the following figures in your final report: